 Seeing these symptoms means your body is healing itself.

 To help your recovery go smoothly and to avoid complications make sure to follow these tips:

 - Brush your teeth the night of surgery with a gentle toothbrush

 - After the first 24 hours, rinse with salt water 2-3 times a day

 On the second and third days after the procedure, continue caring for your whole mouth.
 You may notice discoloration or bruising around the surgical areas, but this is normal and should last for 2-3 days.
 After a few days, you can apply gentle heat to the area to decrease the discoloration and bruising.

 Some patients notice a sharp protrusion in their mouth.
 If you’re worried about it, feel free to contact your dentist.
 Other things you may experience dry lips, a sore throat, and stiff jaw muscles, but these are all expected side effects of using gauze.

 Dental Implant Aftercare Instructions For The First Weeks

-In the following days and weeks after your procedure, you should continue your care using the dental cleaning tools we mentioned above and regularly visiting your dentist.
+In the following days and weeks after your procedure, you should continue your care using the dental cleaning tools we mentioned above and regularly visit your dentist.
 Brushing, flossing, and rinsing with salt water should become second nature to you as your implants continue to heal.